juanbkm/donor2019/content/stories/critical-thoroughfare-gets-much-needed-makeover.md

 title: "Critical Thoroughfare Gets Much Needed Makeover"
 date: 2020-05-30T08:15:00+08:00
 image: images/stories/critical-thoroughfare-gets-much-eeded-makeover.jpg
-image_caption: "**Island Connection.** People from the western and eastern parts of Tarawa Atoll in Kiribati now have safer and more efficient mobility afer the South Tarawa Road is rehabilitated."
+image_caption: "**Island Connection.** People from the western and eastern parts of Tarawa Atoll in Kiribati now have safer and more efficient mobility after the South Tarawa Road is rehabilitated."
 image_thumb: images/stories/critical-thoroughfare-gets-much-eeded-makeover-th.jpg
 author: Admin
 description: "This is meta description"